nibir8-source/ODDDIV/README.md

 # ODDDIV
-On the ODDDIV Problem on CodeCheg
+On the ODDDIV Problem on CodeChef.
+This was just for fun.
+Read the master README.md